CGCookie/retopoflow/docs/v4/changelist.md

 ### 4.2.0

-- Added low poly hard surface / CAD snapping to all tools
+- Added experimental low poly hard surface / CAD snapping to all tools
     - Enabled via the new Snapping menu
     - Inludes a new caching system for the source objects